 So far, we've only dealt with right triangles, but trigonometry can be easily applied to non-right triangles because any non-right triangle can be divided by an altitude* into two right triangles.

 Roll over the triangle to see what that means →

-Consider the triangle on the left. if we find the sines of angle A and angle C using their corresponding right triangles, we notice that they both contain the altitude, x.
+Consider the triangle below. if we find the sines of angle A and angle C using their corresponding right triangles, we notice that they both contain the altitude, x.

 The law of sines can be used to find the measure of an angle or a side of a non-right triangle if we know: